Purchases made through my links help support this website, at no additional cost to you. Details.

 This series has wider lines that are easier to see if someone has a vision challenge.
 And, in most cases, the coloring areas are larger.
 That makes them easier to color by anyone with dexterity issues like arthritis or difficulty holding a coloring pencil, marker, or crazy.

-(The cover at right shows the most complex coloring design in this book.)
+(The cover on this page shows the most complex coloring design in this book.)

 They’re ideal for special education teachers, seniors with some disabilities, and anyone who wants a book that’s easier to see and has bigger areas to color.